The Utah County Planning Division serves the areas in Utah County outside all city boundaries.

 Highway Service commercial areas aid the traveling public.
+To a lesser extent, these commercial areas also provide outdoor recreation business opportunities, particularly in canyon areas.
 Any expansion of the existing HS-1 zoned areas or proposals for creating new areas along state roads and highways should be in conjunction with economic data indicating the need for the expansion or the new location and the cost to Utah County to provide the mandated fire and life safety services.
 The improvements to vehicular travel by automobile and commercial trucking has reduced the necessity for frequent stops between urbanized areas, which decreases the demand for new highway commercial services in the rural parts of the county.

-Manufacture Area - Land that is classified within the I-1, Industrial Zone.
+Manufacture Area - Land that is classified within the I-1, Industrial Zone and the PF, Public Facilities Zone.
 Existing industrial areas that do not have access to a municipal or private sewage system or water delivery system for fire suppression should be reviewed and, where appropriate, eliminated.
-Any new manufacturing area should be approved only if sufficient utilities are available to support the industrial use and annexation into a municipality is not currently possible.
+Any new manufacturing area should be approved only if sufficient utilities are available to support the industrial or public facility use and annexation into a municipality is not currently possible.
 As with commercial areas, the municipalities are relied upon to provide the majority of the manufacturing since they also are able to provide the required infrastructure.

 Also available as a downloadable pdf.